How to Celebrate Valentine’s Day in Cornwall

 Romantic meals for Valentine’s Day

-However, a romantic meal doesn’t have to involve fine dining and dressing up (much as we love to do this).
+However, a romantic meal does not have to involve fine dining and dressing up (much as we love to do this).
 Go to one of the Moomaid of Zennor ice cream parlours and share a gorgeously decadent sundae.
 Buy a brace of pasties and find a sheltered spot on the coast path for a windswept winter picnic.
 Pick up freshly landed fish in Newlyn, wrap up well and have a barbecue on your terrace, lit by string lights and storm lanterns.